 - Gift Tax Problems.
 Any time you give your child something of value that exceeds $14,000 (formerly $13,000) during the course of the year, you have made a taxable gift to your child.
 This includes adding your child's name to your deed - if your child does not pay you anything to be added to the deed, then you have made a taxable gift.
 As a result, you will need to file a federal gift tax return on IRS Form 709 in order to report the taxable gift to the IRS.
 And while there is a lifetime gift tax exemption that will allow you to avoid owing any gift taxes on the transfer, when you die you will be able to leave less to your children free from estate taxes.

-- Documentary stamps.
-If you add one child's name to the deed for your Florida home and there is a mortgage on it, then documentary stamps (= real estate transfer taxes) will be owed on 50% of the balance of the mortgage.
+- Documentary stamp taxes.
+If you add one child's name to the deed for your Florida home and there is a mortgage on it, then documentary stamp taxes (which is a type of real estate transfer tax) will be owed on 50% of the balance of the mortgage.
 This cannot be avoided in Florida by using a "quitclaim deed" and can add up to thousands of dollars.
 Other states may also collect real estate transfer taxes when a child is added to a deed.

 - Title complications.
 Once you add your child's name to the deed for your home, you cannot sell it, refinance the mortgage or take out a new mortgage without your child's consent.
 In addition, your child could sell his or her interest in the property to a third party without your consent.